 1.5 L of wine OR 1.14 L of alcoholic beverages OR 8.5 L of beer.
 Note the ORs.
 This means that you cannot claim 1.5L of wine and 1.14L of vodka without paying duties.

 200 cigarettes, 50 cigars, 200g of manufactured tobacco, AND 200 tobacco sticks.
 Note the AND.
 You can claim 200 cigarettes and 50 cigars under the exemption, but if you declare 400 cigarettes, only 200 are covered under the exemption.

 Though cannabis and cannabis products are legal in all of Canada, it cannot cross international borders.
 Even if it is medically prescribed, it is inadmissible due to differing regulations between countries.
 This includes CBD, THC, and any other derivatives in any form.

 Even if we can’t explore the rest of the world just yet, we can experience international cuisine within the city.

 Plan ahead to make the most out of your trip

 Check out what is happening around the city!

 Our webpage is neither a legal document nor a complete list of current restrictions and requirements to cross the border.
-This Webpage is only a summary of the regulations and information for crossing the border as of 04-25-2022, published by Tourism Lethbridge to help visitors from the United States of America to Canada understand what documents and information they should have to help the border crossing go more smoothly.
-If you are travelling from a different country, please check the Government of Canada website.
+This Webpage is only a summary of the regulations and information for crossing the border as of 11-04-2022, published by Tourism Lethbridge to help visitors from the United States of America to Canada understand what documents and information they should have to help the border crossing go more smoothly.
+If you are travelling from a different country or would like more information, please check the Government of Canada website.